Special Weather Statement issued for Far Northeast Highlands by NWS - News Break

 Special Weather Statement issued for Far Northeast Highlands by NWS

-Effective: 2021-07-12 12:00:00 MDT Expires: 2021-07-12 17:30:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Far Northeast Highlands; Johnson and Bartlett Mesas Including Raton Pass; Union County SIGNIFICANT WEATHER ADVISORY FOR WEST CENTRAL UNION AND EAST CENTRAL COLFAX COUNTIES UNTIL 530 PM MDT At 456 PM MDT, Doppler radar was tracking a strong thunderstorm 12 miles northeast of Farley, or 18 miles south of Des Moines, moving southwest at 20 mph.
-Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
-Locations impacted include Gladstone and Farley.alerts.weather.gov
+Effective: 2021-07-12 12:00:00 MDT Expires: 2021-07-12 16:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rains will cause water to pond on roads and in low spots.
+Fast running water will quickly fill arroyos and ditches.
+Target Area: Far Northeast Highlands; Johnson and Bartlett Mesas Including Raton Pass SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL COLFAX COUNTY UNTIL 400 PM MDT At 335 PM MDT, Doppler radar was tracking a strong thunderstorm 11 miles northwest of Raton Crews Airport, or 14 miles southwest of Raton, moving southeast at 10 mph.
+Half inch hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Raton and Raton Crews Airport.
+This includes the following highways Interstate 25 between Mile Markers 430 and 450.
+Highway 64 between Mile Markers 328 and 344, and near Mile Marker 353.alerts.weather.gov

 Comments / 0